masagrator/Gotouchi-Tetsudou-Text-Editor/README.md

-# Game-Text-Editor
+# Game Text Editor
-Vibe coded translation tool dedicated to Gotouchi Tetsudou translation
+Vibe coded translation tool dedicated to Gotouchi Tetsudou translation.

 It needs only Python 3 to work.